 - Available management/guidance through the program

 - Financing options available for the procedure

 - Available support group after the surgery

 According to bariatric experts, surgical weight loss is ideally for someone who has a need to resolve medical problems related to obesity.
 That is because surgical weight loss has been shown to improve the health status of a patient, in many cases.
-In some instances it has been shown to eliminate diabetes altogether.
+In some instances, it has been shown to eliminate diabetes altogether.
 With some patients, the surgery has also helped to reduce their blood pressure back to normal levels.
-And, if the patient follows specific dietary, exercise and vitamin instructions, it can have great benefit to the patient's overall health.
+And, if the patient follows specific dietary, exercise, and vitamin instructions, it can have great benefits to the patient’s overall health.

 Surgical weight loss is designed to alter the anatomy of a patient’s stomach, limiting their ability to take in food.
 The Surgical Weight Loss Program at Harlingen Medical Center offers the laparoscopic gastric sleeve, the roux-en-y gastric bypass, and the laparoscopic adjustable band, which are available to men, women, and young adults.